bixb922/crank-organ/doc-software/README.md

 * Crank turning speed sets MIDI playback speed (optional)
 * Simulated percussion: drums are simulated playing several pipes together during a very short time
 * Shows remaining battery capacity on browser
-* Drivers to move solenoid valves via GPIO pins, via MCP23017 16 port expander and via MIDI serial out.
+* Drivers to move solenoid valves via GPIO pins, via "MCP23017 16 port expander" and via MIDI over serial output.
-* CrankMake current setlist persistent

 The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.

 # If you want to try out the software
-To see this software in operation, see a demo here: https://drehorgel.pythonanywhere.com/demo/.
+To see this software in operation, there is a demo here: https://drehorgel.pythonanywhere.com/demo/.

-The demo allows to see the Tune list and the Performance page in operation (although there is certainly no crank organ behind that will sound music).
+The demo allows to see the Tune list and the Performance page in operation (although there is certainly no crank organ behind that will make music, there are no cranks organ on the cloud).
 You also can see all configuration pages (although no configuration can be changed on the demo).

-If you can get a ESP32-S3 development board (such as a ESP32-S3-DEVKITC-1 board) with at least 1 MB of RAM, for example a N8R8 or N16R8 board, then you can install the software as documented here, and then connect with a browser and navigate and use all functions.
+If you can get a ESP32-S3 development board (such as a ESP32-S3-DEVKITC-1 board) with at least 1 MB of RAM, for example a N8R8 or N16R8 board, then you can install the software as documented here over USB, and then connect with a browser and navigate and use all functions.

-You will only need a crank organ to make the pipes sound...
+As a next step, you will only need a crank organ to make the pipes sound...

 I believe the software is relatively intuitive to use.
 Don't feel overwhelmed with the configuration information presented here.
 The only configuration you really need to do is to configure the WiFi router where the microcontroller needs to connect.
 All the rest is optional and the software will work out of the box.